neopragma/provision-lightweight-development-environments/README.md

 The use case here is to set up a low-footprint OS instance suitable for software development.
 We aren't looking for a way to explore the internals of Linux.
 Conversely, we aren't looking for a slick desktop environment with lots of bells and whistles.
 We want to get up and running quickly; this isn't the time for chasing down build errors or experimenting with kernel configuration options.

-My experience with attempting to set this up various ways leads me to recommend starting with _a ready-to-run iso with no desktop and add packages to it_.
-Here are some [more details](failures.md) about distros that did not fit the need.
+My experience with attempting to set this up various ways leads me to recommend starting with category [4]: _a ready-to-run iso with no desktop and add packages to it_.

+I tried several Linux distros and had mixed results.
+Some "failure stories" are documented here: [Failures](failures.md).
+For guidance in using the distros that _did_ work, please follow the links below.

 ## How to build a base instance from...